 WPCampus members are using WordPress to power learning management systems, intranets, large university websites, and whatever else is needed to support their institution.

 The world of higher ed is a great candidate for utilizing WordPress to its full potential, whether it’s using the powerful CMS to stretch limited resources or using its API capabilities to share information and break down silos.

 - A community and resources for people who use WordPress in higher education.

 - Our mission is to advance higher education.

-- At this time, we mainly focus on professional development for those who work in higher ed.
+- At this time, we mainly focus on professional development and networking for those who work in higher ed.

 - We have two conferences a year

 - We also have a blog, podcast, and resources.